dharmrai-vmw/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 ```
 <!-- /* cSpell:enable */ -->

-### <a id="l7workloadako"> </a> Configure AKO Deployment Config(ADC) for workload cluster to enable NSX ALB L7 Ingress with NodePortLocal mode
+### <a id="l7workloadako"> </a> Configure AKO Deployment Config (ADC) for Workload Cluster to Enable NSX ALB L7 Ingress with NodePortLocal Mode

-VMware recommends to use NSX ALB L7 ingress with NodePortLocal mode for the L7 application load balancing.
-This will be enabled by creating a custom ADC with ingress settings enabled, and then apply the AVI_LABEL while deploying the workload cluster.
+VMware recommends using NSX Advanced Load Balancer L7 ingress with NodePortLocal mode for the L7 application load balancing.
+This is enabled by creating a custom ADC with ingress settings enabled, and then applying the AVI_LABEL while deploying the workload cluster.

 As per the defined architecture, workload cluster cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Workload Data VIP network` and the virtual services are deployed in `tanzu-wkld-segroup-01` SE group.